niko-j/movesense-offline-firmware/README.md

 This is an offline tracking firmware for Movesense Flash (SS2_NAND variant) sensors.

-This project implements several firmware modules that are useful for offline use cases where the sensor is not connected and does not stream samples to another device.
-Instead, the samples are stored on the device itself until it connected to and the logs are downloaded.
+This project implements several firmware modules that are useful for offline use cases where the sensor is not connected to another device and streaming samples.
+Instead, the samples are stored on the device itself until it is connected to, and the logs are downloaded.

 ## Related Projects